Zero-Shot Textual Explanations via Translating Decision-Critical Features: Related work

 \paragraph{Natural language explanation (NLE) models.} NLE models are trained to describe why a vision or vision–language model makes a prediction~\citep{generate_visual_explanation, park_nle, nlx_gpt, sharma, debil}.
 They typically combine a task model (e.g., a classifier) with a language model such as GPT-2~\citep{gpt2} to generate explanations, as in NLX-GPT~\citep{nlx_gpt}, which unifies the two components, and Uni-NLX~\citep{uni_nlx}, which extends the framework to multiple vision–language tasks.
 However, these models depend on paired prediction–explanation annotations and often reproduce annotation bias rather than the model’s true reasoning~\citep{zsnle}.
 In contrast, our approach directly generates textual explanations for classification models in a zero-shot setting.
 Recent large vision–language models (LVLMs), such as BLIP~\citep{pmlr-v162-li22n}, LLaVA~\citep{NEURIPS2023_6dcf277e}, and GPT-4V~\citep{openai2024gpt4technicalreport}, have demonstrated remarkable ability in generating open-ended visual descriptions and reasoning about images.
 These models, however, are trained for generic vision–language understanding, whereas our work focuses on explaining the decision process of a specific classifier.

 \paragraph{Zero-shot textual explanations.} Recent work has explored zero-shot methods for generating textual explanations.
-While several studies leverage vision–language models~\citep{menon, shtedritski, zs-a2t}, approaches tailored to image classifiers remain limited.
+While several studies leverage vision–language models~\citep{menon, shtedritski, zs-a2t, interpreting_clip}, approaches tailored to image classifiers remain limited.
 Text-To-Concept~\citep{text_to_concept} addresses this by linearly aligning the classifier feature space with CLIP~\citep{clip}, enabling direct comparison between visual features and text embeddings.
 Its zero-shot classification accuracy demonstrates the effectiveness of this alignment, eliminating the need for manual concept annotation required by methods such as TCAV~\citep{tcav, fel2023, zhang}.
 A related approach, ZSNLE~\citep{zsnle} trains a lightweight multi-layer perceptron to align the CLIP text-encoder space with the classifier’s weight space.
 Unlike Text-To-Concept, which projects classifier features into the vision–language space, ZSNLE performs the inverse mapping.
-However, both rely on global image features rather than those directly responsible for the model’s decision, which motivates our proposed method.
+Another work~\cite{beyond_clip} further develops this CLIP-alignment framework by decomposing representations into component-wise contributions aligned to textual attributes.
+However, these methods rely on global image features rather than those directly responsible for the model’s decision, which motivates our proposed method.
 Overall, while concept-based and vision–language models have advanced textual interpretability, existing methods either depend on annotated concept labels or fail to isolate the neurons most responsible for a prediction.
 Our work addresses this gap by combining neuron-level concept visualization with zero-shot textual grounding.